DEVELOPMENTS AND RENOVATIONS

 Tri-brand Marriott (AC Hotel, SpringHill Suites, and a Residence Inn by Marriott)

 Atlanta-based North Point Hospitality Group has started work on the tri-branded Marriott hotel in SoBro.
 The 19-story hotel will have 470 rooms overall with a 209-unit AC Hotel, a 136-unit Residence Inn, and a 125-unit SpringHill Suites by Marriott.
 Valet parking will be on floors two through five and include 444 parking spaces.
 The project will cost $120 million and is expected to open in 2018.

-A 161-room Moxy Hotel by Marriott is planned to open by the end of 2018.
+A 152-room Moxy Hotel by Marriott is planned to open in the spring of 2019.
 Moxy is a contemporary lifestyle brand of boutique hotels that strives to appeal to budget-saavy, millennial travelers.

 MOXY Hillsboro Village

 This limited-service hotel will have 130 rooms with an anticipated opening in spring of 2019.

 This full-service hotel is expected to have 203 rooms, and open in late 2019.

 This 217-room, full-service hotel is projected to open in 2019.